LinkageIO/cob/README.md

 -----------
-FDR results are now simply provided by the GWASData class in Camoco, thus to add them to the site, simply initialize them for their respective reference genome or GWAS data set and they will appear!
+FDR results are now simply provided by the GWASData class in Camoco, thus to add them to the site, simply initialize them for their respective reference genome or GWAS data set and they will appear.
+This method will be deprecated pending future direct inclusion of this functionality into the Camoco OverlapAnalysis class.
+Stay tuned for future changes.